telus/tds-core/guide/getting-started/designers.md

 ## Master Sketch file

 The TDS Master Sketch file was used prior to the DSM library.
 If for any reason you need access to these legacy versions, there are two ways you can download them.
+Here you can also find the **TDS_Grid.sketch** file that may be used to kick start your project.

 1. **GitHub**: You can always download the latest (and previous) Master Sketch file on the [TDS release page](https://github.com/telusdigital/tds/releases).